bjornmeansbear/lectureScripts/theLibreDesigner.md

 - XFCE
 - i3wm

 This starts to make way more sense even then designing software -- the way your computer looks, works, etc. -- shouldn't a designer weild some control over how a tool works? how their main "studio" is setup -- how it acts, behaves, interfaces???
+You can actually desing your interfaces; design your own icons; pick whatever typefaces you want to display wherever you want -- It's way more of a design dream!

 ## New (old) Machines

+Most of the GNU/Linux OS world is meant to run on MANY kinds of computers; from tiny internet of things chipsets to big mainframes and everything in between.
+That means that its a lot easier to get a basic install of GNU/Linux running on whatever you have laying around than MacOS or Windows...
+You also have sizeable control over what GUI you use; os you can preserve resources for running software or rendering 4D graphics over giving all your finder windows dropshadows and animated effects.

 An advantage of all this is that you might et more life out of an old machine; you might get more life out of an underpowered machine...

+You should be able to fix your computer if it breaks; you should be able to customize your computers if you desire; increasingly this is getting impossible -- it was already hard with Apples, but now most manufacturers are heading this route, especially for laptops.
+Using older or more liberated computer workstations means you have many more options for customization;

 I mean if you want to be hardcore...

-- Old windows laptops: The more standard the better for old hardware; linux tech entusiasts really like the thinkpad line of computers
+- Old windows laptops: The more standard the better for old hardware; GNU/linux tech entusiasts really like the thinkpad line of computers
-- Generally Apples, particularly the newer couple of varieties, are making worse and worse options.
+- Generally Apples, particularly the newer couple of varieties, are making harder and harder to use options.
 There is so much proprietary stuff on them; the trackpads are hard to talk to for most linux kernels; the newest models with the A2 security chips are nearly impossible to utilize with linux...
 - Libre companies:
   - system76
   - Purism